 Using 2×4’s, you are going to frame out your structure.
 Begin with framing your bunk and finish with framing in the 3rd bed; the loft.

-With some trial and error, what ultimately ended up working best for us was building the 4 sided mattress frame first.
-Attaching those to the studs in the wall using bolts, we built from the bottom up.
-Constantly checking our measurements and levelness helped us to avoid timely mistakes.
+With some trial and error, what ultimately ended up working best for us was building the 4-sided bottom bunk mattress frame first.
+Then, attaching those to the studs in the wall using bolts, we built from the bottom up.
+Finally, by constantly checking our measurements and whether it was level, this helped us to avoid timely mistakes.

-With the structure framed, its time to trim out the bunk bed.
-For the inside walls, beds and ceiling, we used plywood.
-Then for the remaining surfaces we used select pine.
-We chose to use this over plywood on these other surfaces because we figured these would be the areas that would endure the most wear and tear, and the pine would hold up better.
+With the structure framed, it’s time to trim out the bunk bed.
+For the inside walls, beds, and ceiling, we used plywood.
+Then for the remaining surfaces, we used select pine.
+We chose select pine on these other surfaces because we figured these would be the areas that would endure the most wear and tear.
+Knowing that, we felt the pine would hold up better.

-Plus dings, scratches, etc. are easier to remove with a light sanding and resealing than breaking plywood.
+Finally, we knew dings, scratches, etc. are easier to remove with a light sanding that you can do on pine wood and then reseal vs. breaking plywood.

 Step 4: Paint

-After going through the process of painting our school bus conversion and seeing how the interior paint held up over the year to the intense abuse brought on by a large family and animals; I’m thuroughly conviced that these are the best prodcuts to use when painting!
+After our experience painting our school bus conversion and seeing how the interior paint held up over the year despite the abuse from our large family and animals, we are convinced that these are the best products to use for painting.

-I love using this primer.
-It was recomended to us by a professional painter that helped us spray the interior of the the bus.
+I particularly love using this primer, which was recommended to us by a professional painter who assisted us with spraying the interior of the bus.

-We have always used the Sherwin Williams line for all our paint projects.
-We’ve never had any complaint about their products and they seem to hold up well to intense wear and tear and clean up easily as well.
+We have always used the Sherwin-Williams line for all our painting projects and have never had any complaints about their products.
+They seem to withstand intense wear and tear and are easy to clean as well.

-With the triple bunk bed made and painted, we moved on to the final touches; the ladder.
+After completing and painting the triple bunk bed, we moved on to the final touches: the ladder and railings.

-Again using select pine, we designed, and built this ladder to provide access to both the top two bunks.
-Strong enough to hold the weight of an adult, we felt it provided a safe and fun way for the older two kids to access their beds.
+We used select pine to design and build this ladder, which provides access to the top two bunks.
+It is strong enough to hold the weight of an adult, and we believe it provides a safe and fun way for the older children to access their beds.

 Before & After

-Here are the links for some of the things I used in this bedroom renovation that we are loving!
+Here are the links for the things I used in this bedroom renovation that we love!